Childhood Obesity Prevention Program

 - ICF: support to conduct cross-site evaluation of COPP program and provide evaluation technical assistance support to each grantee.

-Read how the Foundation’s COPP grantmaking strategy was effective in increasing the capacity of community-based coalitions to change policies and environments that aim to reduce and prevent childhood obesity.
+Read how the Foundation’s COPP grantmaking strategy was effective in increasing the capacity of four community-based Georgia coalitions to change policies and environments that aim to reduce and prevent childhood obesity.

 For more information on the Childhood Obesity Prevention Program, contact: